 For example, I have the most amazing monthly membership, if I do say so myself, called The Digital Business Lab.
 It is $9 a month.
 It is low cost, and it’s a micro offer.
 It didn’t take much at all for me to pull all that content together, and it’s a low-cost way for someone brand new to enter my world and connect at a more meaningful level.

 In this membership, I share how focusing on building your email list and creating proven micro offers allows you to truly have an online business that’s easy, fun, and profitable for you.
 It’s perfect for anyone that doesn’t feel like they fit the mold.

 Think About: what could you do as a low-cost offer, as the first part of your offer suite?

 Remember, ideally, this would be something that is priced under $50.

 So decide on this first.
-Then reverse engineer what would make sense as a lead magnet that will naturally progress someone into your tiny offer.
+Then reverse engineer what would make sense as a lead magnet that will naturally progress someone into your micro offer.

 Then you’ll start making money right from the start!

 That’s how you want to work through this.

 Here’s what my thought process looks like:

 “Okay I’m designing this offer and I need a lead magnet.
 But it needs to fit in with what I want to offer.”